-The system is often required to bring you to within sight of sought-after objects, at least in part if not throughout the indoor space covered by it.
+The system is often required to bring you to within sight of sought-after objects.
 To meet this requirement, Lbeacons are configured to achieve 3-5 meters or 5-10 meters accuracy.
 This is often referred to as bed/desk-level or room-level accuracy, respectively.
 This configuration is typically used for areas such as emergency department and patient wards in hospitals.